bernatferragut/FutureWeb-blog/_posts/05-11-16-VR-Design Process.md

   * Web and Mobile
   * Design Schools

->WHAT to look for:
-***Aside from the obvious of great 3D Renders and Images
+*WHAT to look for, Aside from the obvious of great 3D Renders and Images:
   * Experience of Deigning in VR - Are they thinking daily in VR ?
   * Diverse skillsets -
   * Passion for VR